AviKKi/awwflow/README.md

         -
     - Tool Node
         - A group of two node, one for feeding tooldefination into the LLM and one for taking tool defination and executing the action
+    - [ ] Node management
+        - [ ] Group Nodes
+        - [ ] Minimize Nodes, minimize nodes into small small squares with just icons and input output labels, like n8n maybe
+        - [ ] Re-Route Node inspired from comfyui, one-to-one and one-to-many re-routing logic
+        - [ ] Add support for Group and Nested Group, with minimize group option
 - NodeJS engine

 ### RoadMap